wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/2-message-boxes.md

 ![display input dialog action properties](..\media\display-input-dialog-action-properties.png)

-Executing this Process will prompt the user to select a text file; they will then be prompted to enter the input; and finally, the input will be appended to the selected file.
+Running this Process will prompt the user to select a text file; they will then be prompted to enter the input; and finally, the input will be appended to the selected file.